twopir99/WebMobileTeam10ClientNew/README.md

 Google gcm supports booth json and plain text messages but this plugin is setup for json use only

+If you copy the AndroidManifest.xml settings from the readme page on github, you may run into issues with invalid whitespace.
+If so, remove all white spaces and manually re-add them or copy the manifest settings directly from the file (not the web).

 ## LICENSE ##